DALLAS – Today in Aviation, Dan-Air (DA) operated the last commercial flight of a de Havilland Comet aircraft in 1980, G-BDIW.

 With cheap examples readily available on the second-hand market, the Comet was the perfect aircraft to operate DA’s IT flights.
 In total, the carrier would own 49 of the type, making it the largest operator of the Comet in the world.

-While the Comet fleet was the backbone of DA’s fleet, not all of the airframes owned were flown, however, with many acquired for spares use.
+While the Comet fleet was the backbone of DA’s fleet, not all of the airframes owned were flown, with many acquired for spare use.

 The Comet allowed the airline to commence its first transatlantic charters to Trinidad as well as open its first foreign base in Berlin (TXL).